kcrca/pynecraft/docs/index.rst

         pack = DataPack('my_pack', minecraft_saves / 'my_pack_world')

-This creates a data pack named "my_pack" that will get saved in the minecraft world "my_pack_world".
+This creates a data pack named ``my_pack`` that will get saved in the minecraft world ``my_pack_world``.
 This is often useful for testing, because you can then go into that world and test the pack.
 Any directory will work.

-Each pack has a top-level 'functions' directory, which can have one level of function directories beneath it (that's the current minecraft rule).
-If you add a function to the pack, it goes in the top level
+Each pack has a top-level ``functions`` directory, which can have one level of function directories beneath it (that's the current minecraft rule).
+If you add a function to the pack, it goes in the top level directory:
-directory:

 ::